yug49/defi-reth/foundry/exercises/exercise-aura-get-reward.md

 Write your code inside the [`AuraLiquidity` contract](../src/exercises/AuraLiquidity.sol)

-This exercise is design for you to gain experience claiming rewards on Aura
+This exercise is designed for you to gain experience claiming rewards on Aura

 ```solidity
 function getReward() external auth {